Liozou/OOPSLA-18-Julia-Overview-Artifact/README.md

 This artifact also contains the benchmark used for the relative performance evaluation in section 3 of the paper.

-All the paths to file detailed below implicitly root in the `~/julia/` directory where Julia is installed.
+All the paths to file detailed below implicitly root in the directory where Julia is installed.

 ### Launching Julia

-The Julia REPL (read-eval-print loop) can be launched by simply executing the command `julia` in a console.
-Similarly, a Julia file `a.jl` can be executed with `julia a.jl`.
+The Julia REPL (read-eval-print loop) can be launched by simply executing the command `./julia` in a console from the Julia repository.
+Similarly, a Julia file `a.jl` can be executed with `./julia a.jl`.

 Installing a package can be done by executing the Julia command
 ```julia
 Pkg.add("PackageName")
 ```
-`DataStreams`, `Lazy` and `BackpropNeuralNet` are examples of light packages whose test suites do not take too much time to run.
+`DataStreams` and `Lazy` are examples of light packages whose test suites do not take too much time to run.
+They are already installed in the VM.

 ### Fine-grain recording of function calls